Chocolate / Vegan Chocolate Ganache (3 Ingredients)

 Instructions

-• Pour one full can of coconut milk into a small saucepan and heat over medium heat until just simmering.
+• Pour the coconut milk into a bowl and whisk to mix the coconut cream and water* then measure the amount needed into a small saucepan and heat over medium until just simmering.

-• While the milk is heating, place the chopped chocolate into a large bowl.
+• While the milk is heating, finely chop the chocolate and place it into a heat-proof bowl.

 • Once the milk is hot, pour it over the chopped chocolate into the bowl.
-Let this rest for 30 seconds, then whisk until fully combined.
+Let this rest for two minutes, then whisk until fully combined.
+Whisk gently to start with and be sure to mix until fully combined – it might take longer than you think.

 • When the ganache is fully cooled, it should be solid but not hard.
 Use to ice cakes, top cookies, or however you'd like.
 To fill tarts, etc. it should be poured into the crust while still liquid and then set.